havit/Havit.CastleWindsor.WebForms/README.md

 Because it is not possible to use Dependency Injection through WebOjectActivator in Web Services (*.asmx), we added a workaround for this case, so you can do dependency injection to web services via properties.

 ### How to inject to Web Services
-1. Web Service must inherit from abstract class **Havit.CastleWindsor.WebForms.InjectableWebServiceBase**
+1. Web Service must inherit from the abstract class **Havit.CastleWindsor.WebForms.InjectableWebServiceBase**
-2. Every property, you want to inject must be marked with attribute **Havit.CastleWindsor.WebForms.InjectAttribute]**
+2. Every property, you want to inject must be marked with the attribute **Havit.CastleWindsor.WebForms.InjectAttribute**
 3. Every property, you want to inject must have a **public getter and setter**

 ## Example
-We have prepared a simple example appliction with one page, where is used Dependency Injection.
+We have prepared a simple example appliction with one page and one web service with Dependency Injection.
 See Havit.CastleWindsor.WebForms.Example appliction.

 ## Troubleshooting
-1. If you hit error, that page (or user control) cannot be created because of missing contructor with zero arguments, check if you had switched your project to .NET FW 4.7.2.
+1. If you hit the error, that a page (or an user control) cannot be created because of missing a contructor with zero arguments, check if you had switched your project to .NET FW 4.7.2 (don't forget to check compilation and httpRuntime elements in the web.config file).